Kyuu-Ji/htb-write-up/conceal/write-up-conceal.md

 - Authentication with a PSK that we have
 - Life Duration of it is 0x00007080 = 28800 seconds = 8 hours

-Now that we have all the important information we need a IPSec Tunneling program called **strongswan**.
+Now that we have all the important information we need a IPSec Tunneling program called **strongSwan**.

-### Configuring strongswan
+### Configuring strongSwan

 In the `manpage` for `ipsec.secrets` we find an example how to configure an IPSec tunnel:
 ```markdown